 If the price is not a concern for you, you can check out the Durgadget leather satchel.
 Made from PU leather, it lets you carry your camera as well as other accessories easily.
 It has two ample-sized pockets at the front, which are good enough to store your knick-knacks.
 The best part is that the front flap has two magnetic buttons.
 I prefer magnetic mounts over velcro strips as they let you open (or close) the bag silently.
 At the same time, they are durable when compared to velcro strips, which wear over time.

 And well, this carrying case for the Polaroid Originals OneStep+ is a stunner, thanks to the leather body.
 Simultaneously, leather accessories are easy to clean and the wide strap sweetens the deal.

-The Durgadget leather satchel has amassed a good number of user reviews over time.
-So far, it has an average rating of 4.8-stars out of 5, and as per Fakespot's estimates, it has around 90% positive reviews.
+The Durgadget leather satchel has amassed a good number of user reviews over time, and has around 90% positive reviews.

 The Polaroid Box Camera Bag is the one for you if you do not want to stray into the land of third-party bags.
 Thanks to its polyester construction, it’s flexible, and you can bend it and stow it away when not in use.
 The highlight of this bag is its signature rainbow stripe which gives it a cool vibe.
 The front flap is foldable and has a magnetic mount.

 Unlike Velcro strips, magnetic closures or mounts are less noisy and stick properly into place and stay put until pried open.
 Besides that, they do not attract lint and dust.